 Julia is based at Active Health’s main clinic on Manchester street as well as the satellite clinic in New Brighton.

 Sophie graduated as a podiatrist from AUT in 2016.
-After working in Auckland for the past eighteen months, she made the move back to Canterbury to join the Active Health team.
+After working in Auckland for eighteen months, she made the move back to Canterbury to join the Active Health team.

-Sophie has been involved in a wide range of sports over the years such as rowing, track cycling, hockey and horse riding to name a few.
-She first saw a podiatrist herself when she was younger to help her with her gait pattern and was intrigued by the process of making orthotics and helping people walk with comfort.
+Sophie has been involved in a wide range of sports over the years including rowing, cycling and hockey to name a few.
+She first saw a podiatrist herself when she was seven to help her with her gait pattern and was intrigued by the process of making orthotics and helping people walk with comfort.

 PGDip SportsMed, BPhty (credit), BPhEd, BSc, CertAcup (UK)